mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 Closing a Connection Pool
 -------------------------

-When a pool is closed, it MUST first close all available ``Connections`` in that pool.
+When a pool is closed, it MUST first close all available `Connections <#connection>`_ in that pool.
 This results in the following behavior changes:

--  In use ``Connections`` MUST be closed when they are checked in to the closed pool.
+-  In use `Connections <#connection>`_ MUST be closed when they are checked in to the closed pool.
--  Attempting to check out a ``Connection`` MUST result in an error.
+-  Attempting to check out a `Connection <#connection>`_ MUST result in an error.

 .. code::